 This procedure may also be employed in animals that have temporary entropion secondary to a corneal ulcer.
 This blepharospastic entropion is also treated with the “eye-tuck” procedure until the corneal ulcer is cured.
 Other breeds may also use this technique until the animal has reached adult size.
 Too early surgical correction of entropion may result in need to perform the surgery again later in life.
 The surgical procedure of removing an elliptical or moon-shaped wedge of tissue close to they eyelid margin as shown in the accompanying illustration is commonly done.
 The wedge of skin that is removed may vary in shape and location depending on the degree of correction needed.
 More recently, laser has been used to contract the collagen of the eyelid, thereby “rolling” the eyelid outward without surgical removal of tissue.

-A sty in the eye is the presence of an infected or impacted gland of the eyelid.
+A Dog eye sty is the presence of an infected or impacted gland of the eyelid.
 This causes a painful swelling on the margin of the eyelid.
 Medical therapy is usually effective in lessening the signs in most animals and curing some animals.
 In pets which the sty persists despite medical therapy, surgical lancing is performed.
 Manual expression is also commonly done but has a risk of internal expulsion of the glandular material into the tissues of the eyelid, worsening the inflammation.

 Conjunctivitis in Dogs